seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

 * Searching
    * Well underway on both frontends but not yet robust
       * TODO: what are the action steps here
+* Frontends syncing their user data with the database

 While these have room for growth and for re-evaluation of place in the MVP, the rest of listed items are complete, leaving us well, well on our way to a minimum usable and deployable system